 Other recipes you might enjoy:

 If you liked the sound of this Frittata or are looking for more recipes to use up courgettes (or zucchini!) you will absolutely LOVE my Scarpaccia, a wonderfully light and crispy vegan-friendly Italian dish which is perfect for a light lunch with some simple salads.
-Speaking of courgette sharing dishes, my Courgette Gratin (Gratin de Courgettes) is the most gorgeous seasonal summer dish made with layers of courgettes, tomatoes, herbs, pesto and Boursin - it looks so impressive, but is more or less an assembly job.
+Speaking of courgette-sharing dishes, my Courgette Gratin (Gratin de Courgettes) is the most gorgeous seasonal summer dish made with layers of courgettes, tomatoes, herbs, pesto and Boursin.
+It looks so impressive, but is more or less an assembly job.
 I also must recommend my Easy Courgette Lasagne, it is lighter than the traditional version and bursting with summer flavours.
 I love it with some garlic bread to mop up every last bit.

 Made this recipe and loved it?